-The Council validated 28 applications for development within/adjacent to AONB within this monitoring period.
-Two applications were refused for reasons related to the designated landscape, neither was allowed on appeal over the past year.
+The Council validated 29 applications for development within or adjacent to an AONB within this monitoring period.
+Three applications were refused for reasons related to the designated landscape, and none were allowed on appeal over the past year.

 Figure 3 Planning permissions within or adjacent to AONB